gkantsidis/WindowsPowerShell/README.md

 The startup will also give warnings for outdated modules.
 Update them and the warnings will go away.

 If you experience any other issue during startup, please create an [issue](https://github.com/gkantsidis/WindowsPowerShell/issues).
+Do look in the [closed issues](https://github.com/gkantsidis/WindowsPowerShell/issues?q=is%3Aissue+is%3Aclosed) section for answers to problems that have been solved.

 ## Powershell ISE
 There is a separate customization for ISE.
 Some modules do not work well with ISE, and